 Real-time monitoring ensures that your server is healthy and all the operations are going smoothly.
 This section has three subsections.

-- You get a graphical chart of your server health for the past 6 months in Details.
+- In Details, you get a graphical chart of your server health for the past 6 months.

 - In the end, you have New Relic: you can enable it to monitor your website’s performance.

 Cloudways hosting stack comprises caching mechanisms, web servers, and databases.
 You can simply check their status (running/stopped) and manage all of them from this section.
-This shows how it is easy to manage individual server services on the Cloudways Platform.
+This shows how managing individual server services on the Cloudways Platform is easy.

 Settings and Packages

-Cloudways makes it easy for you to manage different server-level settings and packages in just a few clicks.
+Cloudways allows you to manage different server-level settings and packages in just a few clicks.
 You can change the settings that you would use to control PHP from UI instead of file level.
 It’s easy to set up Cloudways.

 This section has 4 subsections: Basic, Advanced, Packages, and Maintenance.

-- You can change the values of PHP, Database, Apache, Nginx, and other server modules in the Advanced section.
+- In the Advanced section, you can change the values of PHP, Database, Apache, Nginx, and other server modules.

 - In the Packages section, you can switch to different versions of PHP/MariaDB, enable/disable Elasticsearch, install Redis and Supervisord.